indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * Horizontal and vertical scaling.
 * How to scale database?
 (Data partitioning, sharding(vertical/horizontal), replication(master-slave, master-master)).
 * What is *synchronous multimaster replication*?
 (Each server can accept write requests, and modified data is transmitted from the original server to every other server before each transaction commits)
-* What is *synchronous multimaster replication*?
+* What is *asynchronous multimaster replication*?
 (Each server works independently, and periodically communicates with the other servers to identify conflicting transactions.
 The conflicts can be resolved by users or conflict resolution rules)
 * *Denormalization*.
 * When to use messaging queue?
 * Hadoop basics.